 University first aid personnel are entitled to request a course of Hepaitis B vaccinations.

-The course is oraganised through and delivered by the university's Occupational Health Department.
+The course is organised through and delivered by the university's Occupational Health Department.

 There is no charge to the individual.